Iman-hamdan/aai-501-group7-sentiment-analysis-drug-reviews/README.md

 The focus of this project is to perform sentiment analysis on patient reviews for various drugs.
 The goal is to predict the sentiment (positive or negative) of reviews based on textual data and related features such as drug name, condition treated, and patient ratings.
 The sentiment prediction will help pharmaceutical companies and healthcare professionals gain insights into patient satisfaction, identify potential issues with drugs, and ultimately improve patient outcomes.

+This project will also compare the effectiveness of building and training a model using this dataset versus leveraging a pretrained model trained on more general data.
+Organizations are often faced with a build versus buy decision and have access to their own unique datasets.
+These decisions often factor in development cost, time to develop, and cost to maintain.
+With machine learning, the additional factor of compute resources required to train must also be factored in.
+While there is no software cost to leverage the pretrained model, this is a reasonable approximation for leveraging a closed source pretrained model from a software vendor.

 Dataset Overview:

 The Drug Review Dataset from the UCI Machine Learning Repository is utilized for this analysis.
 It contains 161,297 entries with the following 7 features: